 Silesia City Centre is the dominant super-regional shopping centre in the Upper Silesia metropolitan region and one of the architecturally distinctive post-industrial regenerations in European retail, opened on 18 November 2005 on the site of the historic Kleofas coal mine in central Katowice.
 The 86,000-sqm centre houses approximately 300 stores across two retail levels, integrated with the preserved 50-metre Jerzy mine shaft tower, the Saint Barbara chapel consecrated in December 2005, and the restored former mine outbuildings that together anchor the development’s heritage programming alongside the contemporary retail core.

-The architectural concept combines preserved post-industrial heritage with the modern enclosed retail format, with the Jerzy mine shaft tower visible as the centre’s iconic landmark and the former winding house, washroom, and administrative buildings restored as gallery spaces, the Almi Décor showroom, the centre management offices, and exhibition areas presenting the mine’s working history.
+The architectural concept combines preserved post-industrial heritage with the modern enclosed retail format, with the Jerzy mine shaft tower visible as the centre’s iconic landmark and the former winding house, washroom, and administrative buildings restored as gallery spaces, the Almi Décor showroom, management offices, and exhibition areas presenting the mine’s working history.
 The Saint Barbara chapel, named for the patron saint of miners, anchors the spiritual and cultural programming and reflects the development’s deliberate dialogue with the Silesian mining heritage that defined the site for over a century.

 Verified signals on brand expansion, store openings, and mall development.
 Free.